University of California, Davis Acceptable Use of Computers Policy

 Exceptions: If you explain your reason for the exception, your PI may approve an exception to this policy for you in a written email to Metro IT.

 Exception Implementation: We will allow remote access through the firewall to your system and provide instructions for how to access.
 General remote protocols are RDP, SSH, VNC.
+Access is then from Campus IP space.
+Using the Campus or Library VPN from off-campus will allow you to remote into your system.

 Reasoning: Opening access to systems through the firewall is a security risk.